meilisearch/demos/src/typo-tolerance/README.md

 ## Demo

-If you want to replicate this demo using your own Meilisearch instance, you will have to follow these steps:
+If you want to replicate this demo using your own Meilisearch instance, you have to follow these steps:

 ### 1. Downloand and launch Meilisearch